KraftyKai/EmberBlog/README.md

 6. You have a choice here.
 You can either install ember-cli globally or just use it as a local node module.
 Depending on which you choose...

     * (**RECOMMENDED**) If using ember-cli locally create a permanent alias to use the local ember installation.
 In this case I'll be naming the alias **ember**, but you can name the alias as you see fit.
-There's a legitimate case to be made for specfically NOT naming it ember.
+There's a legitimate case to be made for specifically NOT naming it ember.
 Just remember - whatever you name this alias - it's your equivalent of the `ember` command from here on.
 You will not need to install ember-cli manually.
         * `echo "alias ember=\"\\\$(npm bin)/ember\"" >> ~/.profile && source ~/.profile`

     * (**Alternative**) If you'd like to install ember-cli globally that's fine too!  **DO NOT USE SUDO!**